-Effective January 1, 2019, the Company adopted Accounting Standards Update ("ASU") No. 2014-09, Revenue (ASC 606): Revenue from Contracts with Customers ("ASC 606"), using the modified retrospective transition method.
+Effective January 1, 2019, the Company adopted Accounting Standards Update ("ASU") No. 2014-09, Revenue: Revenue from Contracts with Customers ("ASC 606"), using the modified retrospective transition method.
 Under this method, results for reporting periods beginning on January 1, 2019 are presented under ASC 606, while prior period amounts are not adjusted and continue to be reported in accordance with ASC Topic 605, Revenue Recognition ("ASC 605").
-The Company applied the modified retrospective transition method to contracts that were not completed as of January 1, 2019, the effective date of adoption for ASC 606.
+The Company applied the modified retrospective transition method to contracts that were not completed as of January 1, 2019.
 ASC 606 applies to all contracts with customers, except for contracts that are within the scope of other standards.
 Under ASC 606, an entity recognizes revenue when its customer obtains control of promised goods or services, in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 To determine revenue recognition for arrangements that an entity determines are within the scope of ASC 606, the entity performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; and (v) recognize revenue when (or as) the entity satisfies a performance obligation.

-At contract inception, once the contract is determined to be within the scope of ASC 606, the Company assesses the goods or services promised within each contract and determines those that are performance obligations and assesses whether each promised good or service is distinct.
+At contract inception, once the contract is determined to be within the scope of ASC 606, the Company evaluates the performance obligations promised in the contract that are based on goods and services that will be transferred to the customer and determines whether those obligations are both (i) capable of being distinct and (ii) distinct in the context of the contract.
+Goods or services that meet these criteria are considered distinct performance obligations.
+If both these criteria are not met, the goods and services are combined into a single performance obligation.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
 Arrangements that include rights to additional goods or services that are exercisable at a customer's discretion are generally considered options.
-We assess if these options provide a material right to the customer and if so, they are considered performance obligations.
+The Company assesses if these options provide a material right to the customer and if so, these options are considered performance obligations.
 The exercise of a material right is accounted for as a contract modification for accounting purposes.